When Someone Goes Missing.......What to do next!

 The DON’Ts

-Don’t clean – if there is a mess or things out of place, make a note of it and give those notes to the investigators.
-Cleaning could destroy finger prints or other evidence.
+- Don’t clean – if there is a mess or things out of place, make a note of it and give those notes to the investigators.
+Cleaning could destroy fingerprints or other evidence.

-Don’t call a private investigator right away.
+- Don’t call a private investigator right away.
 There may come a time for them but often they can impede the investigation and they may also not have your interest at heart and feed you what you want to hear rather than the facts.

-Don’t make up things – If you are not sure about something preface your comment with “I am not 100% sure but I think …….”
+- Don’t make up things – If you are not sure about something preface your comment with “I am not 100% sure but I think …….”

-Don’t allow others to make up things.
+- Don’t allow others to make up things.
 Many people will sincerely want to help.
-But if they are not sure about something it could lead the investigation in the wrong direction wasting Time, Effort and Resources.
+But if they are not sure about something it could lead the investigation in the wrong direction wasting Time, Effort, and Resources.

-Don’t get upset when you’re identified as a suspect.
+- Don’t get upset when you’re identified as a suspect.
 If you had nothing to do with the disappearance then you have nothing to fear.

-Don’t be quick to accuse others, even if the media or the authorities accuse them.
+- Don’t be quick to accuse others, even if the media or the authorities accuse them.
 Sometimes the authorities use false accusations and information as they try to flush out the truth.

-Do not quit your job.
+- Don't quit your job.
 Most employers are very understanding if you ask for some time off.
 Ask for a temporary reduction in your hours and responsibility if needed.
 Your employer needs you and you need them.
 It is amazing how fast bills accumulate and get behind when you are in distress.
-Do not make major or life altering decisions while you’re still in distress.

 The Do’s